thakrani/NuInfirmary/README.md

 # NuInfirmary

 TO RUN the application

 Step 1: Install Node Modules
 Run the following command in the project repo.. npm install

+Step 2: Create a MongoDB Database table and get the key create a file keys.js in config folder and copy the code below..

+module.exports = {
+    MongoURI: "Paste Your Database key here"
+}

 Step 2: Run the application with dev
 Run the following command in the project repo..